Building Trust in Teams: Factors to consider

 It takes time for you to trust others, and it takes time for you to earn the trust of those around you.
 You can do everything on this list right, but that doesn’t mean you can build trust overnight.

 It takes time to demonstrate authenticity and integrity, to prove consistency and competence, to improve your communication style and channel your emotional intelligence.
-Just thinking about how long it takes to build a truly trusting relationship is making me wonder if I should’ve included “Patience” to this list as well!
+Just thinking about how long it takes to build a truly trusting relationship is making me wonder if I should’ve included “Patience” in this list as well!

-You can start off with a team building session, team profiles, or even psychometric assessments.
-These can create a solid foundation on which to apply the elements discussed here and start building trust within your teams.
+You can start off with team-building sessions, team profiles, or even psychometric assessments.
+These can create a solid foundation for applying the elements discussed here and building trust in your teams.
+Share your thoughts and ideas in the comments below!

 References